OCHA-DAP/hdx-python-utilities/README.md

 Two new commands folder have been created. **package** calls the new clean command and also **sdist** and also **bdist_wheel**.
 In other words, it cleans thoroughly and builds source and wheel distributions. **publish** publishes to pypi and creates a git tag.
-It requires that the command line git tool be installed as well as the Python package twine (which can be installed with pip).
+It requires that the command line git tool be installed as well as the Python package twine (which is not in the requirements of HDX Python Utilities and must be separately installed eg. with pip).

     python setup.py clean
     python setup.py package